Phyllostachys nigra

 Often grown in containers but foliage may then sometimes become rather pale.

-Phyllostachys nigra 'Punctata' may be a more vigorous form, often almost identical in appearance.
+Phyllostachys nigra 'Punctata' (no longer stocked) May be a more vigorous form, often almost identical in appearance.

 Phyllostachys nigra 'Hale'